pixbi/duplo/README.md

 ## Philosophies

-1. Stay as close to raw JavaScript as possible, because JavaScript lacks the mechanism to build strong abstraction.
+* Stay as close to raw JavaScript as possible, because JavaScript lacks the mechanism to build strong abstraction.
-2. Closures are discouraged.
+* Closures are discouraged.
 Optimally, there should be no function, anonymous or otherwise, nested within another function.
 A callback should be named explicitly to another static function.
-3. `this` is evil.
+* `this` is evil.
 Developers should not need to context-switch between functions.
 See [Context](#Context) for duplo's solution.
+* One file contains one module that does one thing.
+I believe it is called the UNIX philosophy.

 Ultimately, there is really just one guiding principle: Keep It Simple, Stupid.